 Important RSCDS updates

-Due to the updated COVID-19 restrictions in Scotland, physical shop orders will be suspended from the 15th January until further notice.
+Due to the updated COVID-19 restrictions in Scotland, physical shop orders will be despatched from the RSCDS office as soon as possible once the Scottish Government restrictions have eased.
 However, the good news is that digital books and music are still available to purchase online as usual.

 Unfortunately, due to the ongoing COVID-19 considerations, the Unit 1 exams which were scheduled for February 2021 have now been postponed.
 It is hoped they will be rescheduled for the middle of 2021 and further updates will follow in February.

 The Board recently held a remote meeting on Saturday 28 November 2020.
 Login to read the meeting highlights under the MB Noticeboard.

 The new Chairman, Lorna Ogilvie, welcomed the Chairman Elect, William Williamson, and 6 new Board members.
 With regret the Board decided to cancel Spring Fling in Aberdeen from 2 - 4 April 2021.

 Due to the financial impact of COVID-19, we are very sad to confirm that both Julia Parr (Education and Training Officer) and Mairi Marshall (Administrative Receptionist) were made redundant at the end of October.
 Debbie Morris (Communications and Marketing Officer) also left the Society at the end of November in order to move to her new Marketing role at the University of Edinburgh.
 We are very grateful to all three for all their hard work and we are sure you will join us in wishing them well in their future endeavours.
 In the short term, workloads will be prioritised and reallocated among the remaining staff members and the Management Board will review plans for how best to proceed in the longer term.
 Thank you for your patience and understanding in the meantime.